I Descend - a meeting place for descendants

 John Joseph Atkins married Catherine Theresa Adelaide nee Jones, widow Martin in 1879 at Cowra NSW.
 Catherine's previous husband, John Francis Martin died in 1878 at Cowra NSW.
 The only information John provided was his occupation as a Blacksmith and he was a bachelor.

 Catherine Teresa Adelaide Atkins died on 18th December 1921 at Cowra NSW.
 Her Obituary states Her second husband was the late John Atkins, by whom she had a family of five.
 Again, John is incorrectly stated as deceased.
 An early family legal document reveals that Catherine Atkins (aka Kitty) had one child since her husband left her.
 I believe he left her when he found she was pregnant.
 Catherine had a son to Edward Bath at Harden NSW in 1892.
 Catherine registered him as Arthur Herbert Atkins and incorrectly recorded his father as John Joseph Atkins.
+Edward Bath's father was African and there is incorrect family information about his identity including Aboriginal and Mexican hertitage.

 Generation 1: John Atkins